Skip to main content

 How to read confidence intervals

-Confidence intervals show the likely range of the true metric value.
+Confidence intervals show a likely range for the true impact, based on the data and method.
 A narrow range means a more stable estimate.
 A wide range means more uncertainty.
+A range that includes both good and bad outcomes means the result is still mixed.
 For example, if Revenue per Visitor is 2.40 and the interval is [1.10, 3.70], the true value could reasonably fall anywhere in that range.

 Statistical significance table comparing Control and Variant A with uplift percentages and value ranges for each group